wp-plugins/remove-posts-in-category-from-homepage/readme.txt

 = Will posts in given categories still display within the RSS feed? =

-Yes, posts in marked categories will still display in the RSS feed in their normal position.
+A new option has been added to additionally remove posts in a category from the main RSS feed

-= What is this plugin's option key? =
+= What are the plugin's option keys? =

-The option key is `remove-loop-cats`;  all categories marked not to display in the main loop are stored in this option to keep the DB footprint as low as possible.
+The option keys are `remove-loop-cats` and `remove-loop-rss`;  all categories marked not to display in the main loop are stored in this option to keep the DB footprint as low as possible.

 == Screenshots ==

 1. The checkbox appears on the "Add New Category" and "Edit Category" forms.

 == Changelog ==

+= 1.1 =
+* Added feature which allows posts from being remove from the RSS feed

 = 1.02 =
 * Additional logical check at time of install to ensure an array is present